msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==

+= 4.0.3 =
+* Relevanssi didn't index all posts with one go.
+It does now.
+* © and ® symbols caused problems in indexing; they are now included in the default punctuation removal.
+* In some cases excerpt-building could take ages because of autoembed link discovery.
+Relevanssi now blocks the autoembed procedure in link-building.
+* New filter: `relevanssi_custom_field_value` is used to filter custom field values both before indexing and before excerpt-building.
+Parameters include the field name and the post ID.
+* Updated filter: `relevanssi_index_custom_fields` now gets a second parameter that contains the post ID.

 = 4.0.2 =
 * Removed couple of error notices in the code.